-We employ approximately 45,500 people enterprise-wide, the majority of whom are in North America.
+We employ more than 46,000 full-time equivalent (FTE) employees enterprise-wide, the majority of which are in North America.
+Employee compensation, which includes salaries and benefits were $6,242 million.
 We have arrangements in Canada and the United States that provide pension and other employee future benefits, including health and dental care benefits and life insurance for current and retired employees.
-The bank's pension plans are managed prudently and in accordance with all applicable laws and regulations.
-See Note 23 to the financial statements in the 2013 Annual Report.
+The bank’s pension plans are managed prudently and in accordance with all applicable laws and regulations.
+See Note 24 to the financial statements in the 2014 Annual Report.

 Investment in Training

 We provide employees with opportunities to grow and develop through formal training programs and on-the-job experience.
-In 2013, our investment in training was $91,113,439▲, which is an average of $1,962 per full-time equivalent (FTE) employee.
-Note: Average training hours per employee has not been disclosed or assured for the reporting year.
-See Indicator LA10 on page 42 for explanation.
+In 2014, our investment in training was $96,522,687▲, which is an average of $2,089 per FTE employee.
+Average training hours per employee was 33.5 per FTE employee▲ in 2014.

-Total government levies and taxes in 2013 were $1,716 million.
-These include payroll levies, property taxes, provincial capital taxes, business taxes, harmonized sales tax, GST and other sales taxes and sundry taxes.
-For a year-over-year breakdown of government levies and taxes, see Table 8 in the Supplemental Information section of the 2013 Annual Report.
+Total government levies and taxes in 2014 were $1,505 million.
+These include payroll levies, property taxes, provincial capital taxes, business taxes, harmonized sales tax, goods and services tax and other sales and sundry taxes.
+For a year-over-year breakdown of government levies and taxes, see Table 4 in the Supplemental Information section of the 2014 Annual Report.

 Purchasing Goods and Services

-In 2013, we purchased almost $4 billion worth of goods and services from more than 17,000 suppliers.
-Of that amount, approximately $2.7 billion was spent through our Canadian operations and close to $1.3 billion was spent through our U.S. operations.
-We also incur costs to operate our business.
-Total premises and equipment costs were $1,877 million and included rental of real estate premises, furniture and fixtures, property taxes, computers and equipment.
-For a year-over-year breakdown, see Table 8 in the Supplemental Information section of the 2013 Annual Report.
+In 2014, we purchased more than $4 billion worth of goods and services from approximately 16,000 suppliers in North America.
+Of that amount, approximately $3.0 billion was spent through our Canadian operations and approximately $1.3 billion was spent through our U.S. operations.
+Total premises and equipment costs were $1,908 million and included rental of real estate premises, furniture and fixtures, property taxes, computers and equipment.
+For a year-over-year breakdown, see Table 4 in the Supplemental Information section of the 2014 Annual Report.